alexmurrietta/ab_testing_module/README.md

-# ab_testing_module
+# A/B Testing Automation
-Python program which I used to automate the a/b testing process at Intuit, for the Mint product
+Python program which I used to automate the a/b testing process on the Mint website at Intuit.

+## File Guide
+- hi